bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyradio-2-0.md

 The **Crazyradio2** will automatically restart with the new firmware, exiting bootloader mode.
 This will make the **Crazyradio2** USB drive disappear.

 **You may see an error message** from your operating system saying the copy did not complete.
-This does not necessarily mean that the installation failed, only that the radio restarted before the transfer could fully finish.
+This does not necessarily mean that the installation failed, only that the radio restarted, which means that it exited bootloader mode and is therefore not available as a USB drive anymore.
 Do the check in the next step to make sure that the installation was successful.
 {% img Error message after successful firmware installation; medium; /images/getting-started/error-message-cr.png %}
 {% endsi_step %}